Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?: Evaluation

 \begin{itemize} \item \textbf{BIRD~\cite{li2023bird}}, a text-to-SQL benchmark that assesses translation accuracy for realistic databases. \item \textbf{TPC-H~\cite{tpc_h_spec}}, a classic data analytics benchmark that measures database performance on complex ad-hoc business queries over relational data.
 TPC-H is very useful for text-to-Big SQL because it allows for the deterministic scaling of data. \end{itemize}

 We conducted all experiments on an AWS \texttt{m5.xlarge} EC2~\cite{aws_ec2_product} instance in the \texttt{us-east-1} region.
-We selected a set of representative frontier models from various providers for the evaluation.
-For all Large Language Models (LLMs), we used the official provider APIs and calculated costs based on their respective per-token pricing.
+We selected a set of representative frontier models from various providers for the evaluation, according to the following criteria: (1) current frontier models from Google, Anthropic, and OpenAI; (2) previous-generation frontier models from these same providers; and (3) the three open-source models with the highest scores on SWE-rebench~\footnote{\url{https://swe-rebench.com/}} (all at the time of the experiment, mid-February 2026)~\footnote{Detailed results for each model are available in the Appendix.}.
+For all models, we used the official provider APIs and calculated costs based on their respective per-token pricing.

 To ensure consistency for interactive use, all models are deployed with low-latency reasoning configurations.
 We standardize sampling hyperparameters, such as temperature, top-$p$, and maximum token limits, across all APIs, except where specific parameters are not exposed by the provider.
-These configurations are detailed in the Appendix.